 Reinstall the Brush Holder

-I put the second insulating washer on the inside of the stator housing and then the metal washer and the nut and tighten the nut.
+I put the second insulating washer on the inside of the stator housing and then the metal washer and nut and tighten the nut.

 I connect the other stud of the brush holder with a nut and washer.

-Reinstall the Stator and Housing
+Reinstall the Stator Housing and Stator

 I check to be sure that the brushes are centered on the slip rings and check again that they can slide up and down freely inside the sleeves.